 ILL.
 I heard a story that illustrates this point very well.
 It is about a lady at the airport who bought a Kit Kat candy bar to eat while she was waiting for her plane.

 In the crowded waiting area she spied an empty seat at the end of a row.
 Rushing to get it, she quickly propped her hang?up bag against the end of the row, sat down, & placed her purse & several small items on the table between her & a rather large man seated there, & then turned back to straighten her hang?up bag.

 With everything finally in order, she was ready to eat her Kit Kat candy bar.
-But to her surprise, as she started to reach for it, she saw the man in the next seat unwrapping her Kit Kat candy bar, & she watched in utter amazement as he broke off a section & ate it.
+But to her surprise, as she started to reach for it, she saw the man in the next seat unwrapping her Kit Kat candy bar, & she watched in amazement as he broke off a section & ate it.

-Well, after a few minutes of silence, the man got up & left & then came back with another Kit Kat candy bar.
+Well, after a few minutes of silence, the man got up & left, & then came back with another Kit Kat candy bar.
 He unwrapped it, broke off a piece & started eating it.

-B. That is probably about the way the apostles are feeling as we come to the 14th chapter of John.
+B. That is probably about the way the apostles were feeling as we look at the 14th chapter of John.
 Their week had begun gloriously with Jesus' triumphal entry into Jerusalem.

 The people had waved palm branches & shouted, "Hosanna!
 Blessed is he who comes in the name of the Lord!
 Blessed is the King of Israel!"
 (John 12:13) And many in that crowd had wanted to crown Him their King right then & there!